Skip navigation

 History

-The inter-war decades of the 1920s and 1930s saw the growth of the two dominant forms of tenure: council housing for working people and the emergence of home ownership for sale to the emerging middle classes.
-From the end of the Second World War to the mid 1970s, UK public housing policy was dominated by the encouragement of individual home ownership through tax relief on mortgage interest and the creation of a large portfolio of council housing (public housing) which at its peak in the 1970s provided homes for 31.5% of the population.
-In 2009, 69.5% were home owners, the majority purchasing with a personal mortgage loan, 12.4% were living in the expanding private rented sector, 9.7% in council housing (reduced in scale by the Right to Buy given to council tenants in 1980 and by large scale housing stock transfers), 8.4% in homes rented from not-for-profit housing associations and only less than 1% (approximately 0.6%) living in homes owned or managed by a co-operative or mutual housing organisation.
+The inter-war decades of the 1920s and 1930s saw the growth of the two dominant forms of tenure: council housing for working people and the emergence of homeownership for sale to the emerging middle classes.
+From the end of the Second World War to the mid-1970s, UK public housing policy was dominated by the encouragement of individual home ownership through tax relief on mortgage interest and the creation of a large portfolio of council housing (public housing) which at its peak in the 1970s provided homes for 31.5% of the population.

-The small fourth wave of UK housing co-operatives are relatively young compared to other European countries.
-They were founded in the 1970s and 1980s with government assistance programs designed to provide homes for low and mid-income families by not-for-profit housing associations (registered providers), some of which was used to create housing co-operatives.
-In addition, a small group of housing co-operatives have developed without government assistance using member loans and mortgages to raise funds and growth.
-The political agenda changed in the 1990s favouring large-scale housing associations as the social housing delivery mechanism over housing co-operatives.
-For this reason, the development of new housing co-operatives practically ceased in the 1990s, although a small number of homes continue to be developed by dedicated co-operative housing service agencies and registered providers which recognise the benefits of co-operative ownership and control.
+Compared to other European countries, the UK’s small fourth wave of housing cooperatives is relatively young.
+These ownership cooperatives were established in the 1970s and 1980s with the help of government assistance programs or through local action by small groups of cooperators.
+The government-funded programs were aimed at providing homes for low and mid-income families through not-for-profit housing associations, some of which were utilized to create housing cooperatives.
+In addition, a small group of housing cooperatives were developed without government assistance using member loans and mortgages to raise funds and growth.
+The political agenda changed in the 1990s favouring large-scale housing associations as the social housing delivery mechanism over housing cooperatives.
+Due to this, the creation of new ownership housing cooperatives came to a halt in the 1990s.

 Edward Henry House - Tenants of the community campaigning for co-operative housing on the Southbank of the Thames, Central London circa 1983